noahpaige/lsp-clocks-v2/docs/display-config-system-implementation-plan.md

 **Status (Oct 10, 2025):**

 - Updated `useDisplayConfigs` to use `withVersion` on create and `updateVersion` on update.
-- Added `getVersionedDisplayConfig` and `updateDisplayConfigWithVersion(config, originalVersion)` for conflict detection.
+- Added `getVersionedDisplayConfig` and `updateDisplayConfigWithVersion(config, originalLastModifiedAt)` for conflict detection.
 - Kept existing `updateDisplayConfig` for simple updates where conflict handling isn’t needed.
 - No deviations beyond naming alignment with current APIs (`sendInstantCommand`, `emitToast`).